-ENVIRONMENTAL AND S OCIAL MANAGEMENT PLAN CNR-KGM-TERRRP-ESMP-003 Final Date: July 2024 Page 75 / 89
+ENVIRONMENTAL AND S OCIAL MANAGEMENT PLAN CNR-KGM-TERRRP-ESMP-004 Final Date: July 2024 Page 72 / 87

-Potential E&S Impacts Mitigation Measures Monitoring Parameter Monitoring Location Monitoring Method Monitoring Frequency Legal Requirements for Monitoring or Implementation Plan Key Performance Indicators Responsible Party Cost carcasses, waste tires, metal pieces, etc., will be removed immediately from the road surface and disposed of in accordance with the relevant national waste management regulations.
+Potential E&S Impacts Mitigation Measures Monitoring Parameter Monitoring Location Monitoring Method Monitoring Frequency Legal Requirements for Monitoring or Implementation Plan Key Performance Indicators Responsible Party Cost Any waste caused by landscaping activities, drainage system maintenance, sediment removal, tree/shrub trimming, animal carcasses, waste tires, metal pieces, etc., will be removed immediately from the road surface and disposed of in accordance with the relevant national waste management regulations.
 Lead free paints will be used for maintenance activities.
 Herbicide and pesticide used for landscaping of the highways along with paint inventories used for maintenance operations will be managed to minimize waste generation.
-Number of incidents related to soil contamination due to improper waste management Additional load on the waste management facilities around the project area It will be ensured that waste disposal agreements are established with municipalities and licensed recovery/disposal firms.
-Waste generation and disposal records Waste disposal agreements Area of Influence and beyond Documentation: Waste records, waste disposal agreements Quarterly Regulation on Waste Management AIIB ESS 1 Increase in waste recycle/recovery rate KGM RIU No additional cost BIOLOGICAL ENVIRONMENT Vegetation and biodiversity losses control Monitor and control vegetation and biodiversity after construction phase Prev Cons Previous Construction Sites Construction Direct Observation Law on Soil Conservation and Land Use Regulation on Control of Soil Pollution and Point Source Contaminated Sites Once for one year Regulation on Pastures Loss of vegetation and biodiversity minimized/prevented KGM RIU Additional cost for Biodiversity Expert (included in operation Control of topsoil and vegetation cover control in laid areas AIIB ESS 1 WBG EHS Guidelines costs) Introduction of Alien Invasive Species Maintain alien invasive plant monitoring and removal program for 1 year.
-Alien invasive species Previous Construction Sites and surroundings Direct Observation Once for one year Environmental Law Regulations on the Procedures and Principles for the Protection of Hunting and Wild Animals, Their Habitats, and Pest Control AIIB ESS 1 WBG EHS Guidelines Introduction of Alien Invasive Species prevented KGM RIU Additional cost for Biodiversity Expert (included in operation costs) SOCIO-ECONOMIC ENVIRONMENT Communication issues with the stakeholders Stakeholder Engagement Plan will be developed and implemented for the operation phase of the Project.
-Stakeholder Engagement Plan will be disclosed at the Project web site Minutes/records on SEP information activities GRM records The sub- project area and surroundings Document review Assessment of the GRM records Once for one year SEP including GRM AIIB ESS 1 Grievance records SEP disclosure meetings Number of SEP information activities KGM RIU No additional cost Weak management of Grievance Redress Mechanism Grievance Redress Mechanism will be revised in accordance with the AIIB ESF to all stakeholders' individuals to voice their concerns on the Project.
+WBG EHS Guidelines All types of wastes transferred to the relevant recycling/disposal facilities Number of incidents related to soil contamination due to improper waste management Additional load on the waste management facilities around the project area It will be ensured that waste disposal agreements are established with municipalities and licensed recovery/disposal firms.
+Waste generation and disposal records Waste disposal agreements Area of Influence and beyond Documentation: Waste records, waste disposal agreements Quarterly Regulation on Waste Management AIIB ESS 1 Increase in waste recycle/recovery rate KGM RIU No additional cost BIOLOGICAL ENVIRONMENT Vegetation and biodiversity losses control Introduction of Alien Invasive Species Monitor and control vegetation and biodiversity after construction phase Control of topsoil and vegetation cover control in laid areas Maintain alien invasive plant monitoring and removal program for 1 year.
+Biodiversity and topsoil Alien invasive species Previous Construction Sites Previous Construction Sites and surroundings Direct Observation Direct Observation Once for one year Once for one year Law on Soil Conservation and Land Use Regulation on Control of Soil Pollution and Point Source Contaminated Sites Regulation on Pastures AIIB ESS 1 WBG EHS Guidelines Environmental Law Regulations on the Procedures and Principles for the Protection of Hunting and Wild Animals, Their Habitats, and Pest Control AIIB ESS 1 Loss of vegetation and biodiversity minimized/prevent ed Introduction of Alien Invasive Species prevented KGM RIU Additional cost for Biodiversity Expert (included in operation costs) Additional cost for Biodiversity Expert (included in operation costs) WBG EHS Guidelines SOCIO-ECONOMIC ENVIRONMENT Communication issues with the stakeholders Stakeholder Engagement Plan will be developed and implemented for the operation phase of the Project.
+Stakeholder Engagement Plan will be disclosed at the Project web site Minutes/records on SEP information activities GRM records The sub-project area and surroundings Document review Assessment of the GRM records Once for one year SEP including GRM AIIB ESS 1 Grievance records SEP disclosure meetings Number of SEP information activities KGM RIU No additional cost Weak management of Grievance Redress Mechanism Grievance redress mechanism will be revised in accordance with the AIIB ESF to all stakeholders' individuals to voice their concerns on the Project.
 Revised GRM will be disclosed to all stakeholders' individuals to voice their concerns on the Project in accordance with the AIIB ESF.
-Minutes/records on SEP information activities GRM records Local settlements PASs Document review Assessment of the GRM records Once for one year SEP including GRM AIIB ESS 1 Grievance records SEP disclosure meetings Number of SEP information activities KGM RIU No additional cost
+Minutes/records on SEP information activities GRM records Local settlements PAPs Document review Assessment of the GRM records Once for one year SEP including GRM AIIB ESS 1 Grievance records SEP disclosure meetings Number of SEP information activities KGM RIU No additional cost

-ENVIRONMENTAL AND S OCIAL MANAGEMENT PLAN CNR-KGM-TERRRP-ESMP-003 Final Date: July 2024 Page 76 / 89
+ENVIRONMENTAL AND S SOCIAL MANAGEMENT PLAN CNR-KGM-TERRRP-ESMP-004 Final Date: July 2024 Page 73 / 87